kartikynwa/dotty2hotty/README.md

 shipwreck much like yourself.
 Before undertaking this endeavour, I had little idea of how bash scripts, symlinking, and git work.
-Through the sheer force of immense willpower and unwavering tenacity, I succeeded in Googling a lot of shit and getting this done using information that other peeps had been so kind to share.
+Through the sheer force of immense willpower and unwavering tenacity, I succeeded in Googling a lot of shit and getting this done using information that other people had been so kind to share.

 One of the things that bothered me about the dotfile git repositories of